crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 may be of very small amplitude, below what is detectable, or may not exist at all for some distances and source depths.

+This command:

 .. literalinclude:: examples/taup_find_--max_2_--deg_35_-h_100_--time_400_420_--exclude_210.cmd
   :language: text

+gives simimar phases to the previous, but also limits to arrivals between 400 and 420 seconds at 35 degrees away.
+If your seismogram contained what appears to be an arrival at roughly 410 seconds, this would give some possible phases that may explain it.